 Is singing choral music your passion?
-A Berkshire Choral International singing vacation is a chance to immerse yourself in this vital art form.
+A Berkshire Choral International singing experience is a chance to immerse yourself in this vital art form.
 You’ll rehearse with and learn from an eminent conductor and a professional faculty for a week, then perform in a full symphony concert.
 All in an inspiring, culturally rich setting.
 If that sounds like heaven to you…welcome to the Berkshire Choral International family!

 June 12-19, 2016

 The stunning Green Center at Sonoma State University in the heart of California’s wine country is an acoustic marvel, a perfect place to present Handel’s Israel in Egypt conducted by Robert Istad and accompanied by the Santa Rosa Symphony.
+Registration is closed.

 June 26-July 3, 2016

 Salve Regina College in Newport, Rhode Island, will host an auditioned chorus led by David Hayes singing Bach and Mendelssohn.
 The seaport village is renowned for being the summer center of elite society in the Gilded Age.
 Trinity, the oldest Episcopal Church in Rhode Island, will be the site of the concert on July 2.
 Registration is closed.

 Purchase tickets for the Newport, RI concert here: NEWPORT TICKETS

 July 10-17, 2016

 Vienna’s history is a history of musical giants, so what could be more exciting than singing under Jane Glover’s baton at the famed Wiener Konzerthaus?
 Haydn’s Theresienmesse and Schubert’s Mass in E-flat Major comprise the program.
 Registration is closed.

 Purchase tickets for the Vienna, Austria concert here: VIENNA TICKETS